SherbyRobotics/jackal/README.md

 - NumPy
 - Jackal simulation environment

+### For more information on the jackal and how to connect to it, refer to the doc/jackal.pptx and the user manuals

 ## Installation
 1. Ensure that ROS is installed on your system.
 2. Clone this repository into your ROS workspace.